Free Tax Preparation

 HOW IT WORKS

-- IRS-trained volunteers prepare and e-file your federal and state tax returns for FREE!
+- IRS-certified volunteers prepare and e-file your federal and state tax returns for FREE!

-- Receive your refund in about 7-10 days when you take advantage of FREE, fast direct deposit
+- Receive your refund more quickly when you take advantage of FREE, fast direct deposit.

 WHAT YOU NEED TO BRING